 Hannes woke me up to ask if I felt good enough to go to the ice sculpture exhibit I talked about in the last post, but I was just kind of like, "-gurgling sounds, immediately falls back asleep for the rest of the day-".

-You know where gluten-free vegan is not only easier but also totally affordable?
+You know where gluten-free vegan is not only pretty easy but also totally affordable?

 Yep, no prizes for this one: fucking Germany.